kiba/Writings/for_science/chp17_first_contact.md

 "Why study history?"

 "It may sounded cliched to you, but I really believe that if you studied the past, you can avoid mistakes of the future.
-Being a huntsman is not just about slaying the Grimm, but protecting the world."
+Being a huntsman is not just about slaying the creatures of darkness, but protecting the world."

 "I see..."